mrdisa97/vcreate/README.md

 - Can insert lang="scss" in styles

 ## Usage

+To use vcreate, simply run the following command in your terminal:
 ```
 $ vcreate <command> 'component' [option]
 ```
 ---
-So if you want to create a component run:
+If you want to create a component, run:
 ```
 vcreate component folder-name.component
 ```